Mamdouh Mahmud Salim: Founding al-Qaeda in 1988

-He was arrested approximately September 8, 1998, in Germany, and extradited to the United States.
+He was arrested approximately September 8, 1998, in Freising, Germany, and extradited to the United States.
 However, his joint bank account with Mamoun Darkanzali was not investigated, and the latter transferred the funds to a militant who would later participate in the 9/11 hijackings.

 Indictment for the embassy bombings

 Salim's name occurs frequently in 157-page indictment, sometimes alongside the name of Osama bin Laden and no one else.
 According to the indictment: